IntroQG-2017/Exercise-8/README.md

 We will be using Python tools that are already familiar to us, but applying them in a slightly different way than in the earlier exercises.

 This exercise is due by the start of class on **7.11.2016**.
-Late submissions will lose 25% of the total points per day late.
+Late submissions will lose 25% of the total points per day late unless discussed with Dave or Jorina in advance of the due date.

 ## Problem 1: Converting math to Python
 One of the goals of this part of the course is to develop your quantitative geoscience skills, including learning how to convert mathematical equations to Python code.